 There’s no question that group workouts are growing in popularity.
-Noted as a fitness trend that we’ll be seeing even more of in 2020, they offer a fun and convenient way for people to exercise and deliver a sense of community.
+Noted as a fitness trend that we’ll be seeing even more of, they offer a fun and convenient way for people to exercise and deliver a sense of community.

-As outlined in 8 reasons your gym needs to offer group training; there’s a host of benefits to providing this type of class.
+As outlined in our previous article, 8 reasons your gym needs to offer group training; there are a host of benefits to providing this type of class.
 Plus, you can tap into a new market that you might not be reaching already.
 If your studio is new to the idea of group fitness, it can be hard to know where to start.
 In this article, we’ll outline how to create group workout programs that’ll keep your members happy, motivated, and coming back for more.

 There are a ton of benefits for both your business and your members in group workouts.
 Compared to a gym-only member; exercisers are 26% less likely to cancel a group class, and 35% remain loyal compared to 29% of gym attendees.